 After 3 days, I unwrapped it.
 It was slightly hard on the ends but still firm throughout.
 I was not terribly worried about the pancetta drying out any longer as pancetta is not eaten raw and I would be cooking it.
 There was slight, dark coloring around some of the edges, but still a bit pink, the smell was of juniper and salt; very pleasant.
 I fried up a little this morning and it had a mild taste, not overly salty and a little sweet.
 I have yet to use it in a recipe; this week.

-Overall, pancetta was very easy to make and cost a lot less then buying it in the stores.
-With a little planing, we could have fresh pancetta very often.
+Overall, pancetta was very easy to make and cost a lot less than buying it in the stores.
+With a little planning, we could have fresh pancetta very often.
 Next time I would try to make it without the pink salt and would up the regular salt quantity; after-all, this is how Dominique would do it.

 If you would like to learn the fine art of “French Butchering”, there is only one place to do so; Camont.
 Kate and Dominique are offering hands-on courses over in beautiful Gascony.
 The courses range from 1 week to 6 weeks.
 You can decide how involved you would like to be.
 The hands-on workshops will allow you to follow the production of quality artisan food, from the farm to the market stall.
 As well you will be staying, cooking and collaborating with Kate at Camont and the Chapolards at Ferme Baradieu.
 We had the honor of seeing the Chapolards in action last summer.
 This short video will share the beauty of French Butchering.